openbases/openbases-icons/README.md

 You simply need to:

- 1. fork this repository, and then put icons (svg and png supported) in subfolders of [ic](ic).
+ 1. Fork this repository, and then put icons (svg and png supported) in subfolders of [ic](ic).
 E
  2. Edit the [_config.yml](_config.yml) to be specific for your Github repository and site.
  3. Push to Github, and turn on Github Pages to deploy from master.